fazeelgm/UCB_ML_AI_PracticalApp_III/README.md

     }
 }
 ```
-It takes over 8 hours to perform grid search on the full dataset so the smaller dataset was used during hyperparameter tuning.
+It takes about 8 hours to complete the pipeline on the full dataset so the smaller dataset was used during hyperparameter tuning.

 Optimizations performed during the tuning cycles: